 Below are the details and in case you are unable to find your energy provider just get in touch with them directly.

-For all volunteer firefighters, a $150 bill credit per customer will be given on both electricity and gas bills.
+A $150 bill credit per customer will be given on both electricity and gas bills for all volunteer firefighters.
 Also, a big initiation has been seen by Telco and subsidiary of AGL, Southern Phone, as they will be waiving off all usage and fee charges for fire-affected customers, firefighters, and SES volunteers.

 Not just this AGL has also donated $200,000 in providing aid to the people living in the Gippsland region who have been destroyed by bushfires.